Science

 Key features

-• Our courses are developed in collaboration with Leicestershire Police and professionally accredited by The Chartered Society of Forensic Sciences ensuring your learning is of high-quality and remains relevant to current practice and standards.
+• Our forensic science courses are designed in collaboration with Leicestershire Police so they are relevant to current practice and standards.

 • You will have lots of opportunity to develop your practical and professional skills in our crime scene house, crime studio, crown court and our excellent forensic science laboratory facilities.